Stage 6: Valença / Tuí – Mos

 B: Pilgrim Mural

 The first stopping point is a little after arriving at Ponte das Febres.
-A space totally dedicated to the pilgrims and with several pieces of artwork running along the wall.
+A space totally dedicated to the pilgrims with several pieces of artwork running along the wall.

 C: Porrinõ